sarvjit07/roxiler-frontend/README.md

 Enjoy using the product transaction management system!

 ## Deployment
-The frontend application is deployed and can be accessed at [https://sarvjitkumar-roxiler.onrender.com/](https://sarvjitkumar-roxiler.onrender.com/).
+The frontend application is deployed and can be accessed at [https://roxiler-frontend-sarvjitkumar.vercel.app/](https://roxiler-frontend-sarvjitkumar.vercel.app/).
-S